 The fellowship will reserve 6 weeks of dedicated time in the pursuit of a quality improvement or a clinical research project.

 Clinical Research:

-- The clinical research track will allow the fellow to become familiar with clinical research and to develop and complete a research project. - The fellow will work closely with the chair or vice-chair of the education committee for this project.
+- The clinical research track will allow the fellow to become familiar with clinical research and to develop and complete a research project. - The fellow will work closely with the education committee for this project.

 Quality Project: